TheMarex/ba-thesis/text/3_pattern.md

 ## Computing the CoM from a reference ZMP

 As we saw in the section \ref{section:cart-table} it is easy to compute the resulting ZMP given the CoM and its acceleration.
-However for generating the walking pattern, we want to compute the CoM trajectory from a given ZMP.
+However, for generating the walking pattern, we want to compute the CoM trajectory from a given ZMP.
 If you rearrange the equations \ref{eq:zmp-x} and \ref{eq:zmp-y} you see that we have to solve a second order differential equations: